Minnesota

 Minnesota Government Data Practices Act

-Minnesota also has the Government Data Practices Act (Minnesota Statutes Chapter 13), one of the oldest and most comprehensive government transparency laws in the United States.
-While it primarily governs how state and local government agencies handle data, it provides important rights for Minnesota residents.
+Minnesota also has the Government Data Practices Act (Minn.
+Stat.
+Chapter 13), one of the oldest and most comprehensive government transparency laws in the United States.
+While it primarily governs how state and local government agencies handle data, it provides important rights for Minnesota residents seeking access to or correction of government-held records.

 Key Provisions